Walmart teams up with OpenAI to enable direct purchases via ChatGPT

 Walmart CEO Doug McMillon presented this collaboration as a break with the traditional online search model.
 He promises a "personalized, contextual, and multimedia" experience, tailored to a more fluid and interactive shopping experience.
 OpenAI had already launched its "Instant Checkout" feature at the end of September, allowing users to make quick purchases from ChatGPT for products from Etsy, and planned to integrate over one million Shopify merchants.
 The agreement with Walmart significantly expands this large-scale system.

-The financial terms of the partnership were not disclosed, but OpenAI plans to charge companies for each transaction made through its assistant.
+The financial terms of the partnership have not been disclosed, although OpenAI plans to charge companies for each transaction made through its assistant.
 For Walmart, this collaboration complements the development of its own smart shopping assistant, Sparky, already featured in its mobile app.
-The combination of the two technologies illustrates the convergence between traditional retail and artificial intelligence, as conversational commerce emerges as a new frontier in e-commerce.
+The combination of both these technologies illustrates the convergence between traditional retail and artificial intelligence, as conversational commerce emerges as a new frontier in e-commerce.